You don’t have to be a fashion expert to master the business casual dress code.

 Don’t go for the overly wide ties.
 They were the classics back in the day; they aren’t anymore.

-Even business professional attire doesn’t require a pocket square, so why must one consider it for business casual?
+Even professional business attire doesn’t require a pocket square, so why must one consider it for business casual?

 Pocket squares are a great accessory to add some personality and color to the ensemble.